Truman Capote

-Truman Garcia Capote (/kəˈpoʊti/ kə-POH-tee; born Truman Streckfus Persons; September 30, 1924 – August 25, 1984) was an American novelist, screenwriter, playwright and actor.
-Several of his short stories, novels, and plays have been praised as literary classics, including the novella Breakfast at Tiffany's (1958) and the true crime novel In Cold Blood (1966), which he labeled a "non-fiction novel".
-His works have been adapted into more than 20 films and television dramas.
+Truman Garcia Capote (/kəˈpoʊti/ kə-POH-tee; born Truman Streckfus Persons; September 30, 1924 – August 25, 1984) was an American novelist, screenwriter, playwright, and actor.
+Several of his short stories, novels, and plays have been praised as literary classics, and he is regarded as one of the founders of New Journalism, along with Gay Talese, Hunter S. Thompson, Norman Mailer, Joan Didion, and Tom Wolfe.
+His work and his life story have been adapted into and have been the subject of more than 20 films and television productions.

-Capote rose above a childhood troubled by divorce, a long absence from his mother, and multiple migrations.
-He had discovered his calling as a writer by the time he was eight years old, and he honed his writing ability throughout his childhood.
+Capote had a troubled childhood caused by his parents' divorce, a long absence from his mother, and multiple moves.
+He was planning to become a writer by the time he was eight years old, and he honed his writing ability throughout his childhood.
 He began his professional career writing short stories.
 The critical success of "Miriam" (1945) attracted the attention of Random House publisher Bennett Cerf and resulted in a contract to write the novel Other Voices, Other Rooms (1948).
-Capote earned the most fame with In Cold Blood (1966), a journalistic work about the murder of a Kansas farm family in their home.
-Capote spent six years writing the book, aided by his lifelong friend Harper Lee, who wrote To Kill a Mockingbird (1960).
+He achieved widespread acclaim with Breakfast at Tiffany's (1958)—a novella about a fictional New York café society girl named Holly Golightly, and the true crime novel In Cold Blood (1966)—a journalistic work about the murder of a Kansas farm family in their home.
+Capote spent six years writing the latter, aided by his lifelong friend Harper Lee, who wrote To Kill a Mockingbird (1960).